Blackfoot Confederacy: Indian Wars

-Hardships of the Niitsitapi
+Further encroachment by Canada and United States

 During the mid-1800s, the Niitsitapi faced a dwindling food supply, as European-American hunters were hired by the U.S. government to kill bison so the Blackfeet would remain in their reservation.
 Settlers were also encroaching on their territory.
 Without the buffalo, the Niitsitapi were forced to depend on the United States government for food supplies.
 In 1855, the Niitsitapi chief Lame Bull made a peace treaty with the United States government.
 The Lame Bull Treaty promised the Niitsitapi $20,000 annually in goods and services in exchange for their moving onto a reservation.

 In 1860, very few buffalo were left, and the Niitsitapi became completely dependent on government supplies.
 Often the food was spoiled by the time they received it, or supplies failed to arrive at all.
 Hungry and desperate, Blackfoot raided white settlements for food and supplies, and outlaws on both sides stirred up trouble.

 Events were catalyzed by Owl Child, a young Piegan warrior who stole a herd of horses in 1867 from an American trader named Malcolm Clarke.
 Clarke retaliated by tracking Owl Child down and severely beating him in full view of Owl Child's camp, and humiliating him.
 According to Piegan oral history, Clarke had also raped Owl Child's wife.
 But, Clarke was long married to Coth-co-co-na, a Piegan woman who was Owl Child's cousin.
 The raped woman gave birth to a child as a result of the rape, which oral history said was stillborn or killed by band elders.
 Two years after the beating, in 1869 Owl Child and some associates killed Clarke at his ranch after dinner, and severely wounded his son Horace.
 Public outcry from news of the event led to General Philip Sheridan to dispatch a band of cavalry, led by Major Eugene Baker, to find Owl Child and his camp and punish them.